MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 > [!TIP]
 > Installing MongoDB may require slightly different steps depending on the Linux distribution being used for installation.
 See the [MongoDB installation tutorials](https://docs.mongodb.com/manual/installation/#mongodb-installation-tutorials).
 Also note that MongoDB installation may differ depending on the version # that you are aiming to install.
 Use the version drop-down list in the top-left corner of the MongoDB documentation to select the version that aligns with your goal.

-There are 3 commands you need to know once MongoDB is installed:

-- `sudo service mongodb status` for checking the status of your database.
-- `sudo service mongodb start`  to start running your database.
-- `sudo service mongodb stop` to stop running your database.

-> [!WARNING]
+### MongoDB init system differences

-> In the example above we started MongoDB directly.
-Other tutorials start MongoDB using the operating system's built-in init system.
+In the example above we ran MongoDB directly.
+Other tutorials may start MongoDB using the operating system's built-in init system.
 You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
 Currently WSL does not have support for `systemd` (a service management system in Linux).

 You shouldn't notice a difference, but if a tutorial recommends using `sudo systemctl`, instead use: `sudo /etc/init.d/`.
 For example, `sudo systemctl status docker`, for WSL would be `sudo /etc/inid.d/docker status` ...or you can also use `sudo service docker status`.

+### Add the init script to start MongoDB as a service

-The installation instructions above install a version of MongoDB that doesn't include a script automatically in `/etc/init.d/` but you can download the init.d script for mongodb [from this source](https://github.com/mongodb/mongo/blob/master/debian/init.d), place that manually as a file at this path: `/etc/init.d/mongodb` and then you can start Mongo as a service using `sudo service mongodb start`.
+The installation instructions above install a version of MongoDB that doesn't include a script automatically in `/etc/init.d/`.
+If you would like to use the service commands, you can download the init.d script for mongodb [from this source](https://github.com/mongodb/mongo/blob/master/debian/init.d), place that manually as a file at this path: `/etc/init.d/mongodb` and then you can start Mongo as a service using `sudo service mongodb start`.

-To run your Mongo database in a local server:
+1. Download the init.d script for MongoDB: `curl https://raw.githubusercontent.com/mongodb/mongo/master/debian/init.d | sudo tee /etc/init.d/mongodb >/dev/null'
+2. Assign that script executable permissions: `sudo chmod +x /etc/init.d/mongodb`
+3. Now you can use MongoDB service commands:

-1. Check the status of your database: `sudo service mongodb status` You should see a [Fail] response, unless you've already started your database.
+    - `sudo service mongodb status` for checking the status of your database.
+You should see a [Fail] response if no database is running.

-2. Start your database: `sudo service mongodb start` You should now see an [OK] response.
+    - `sudo service mongodb start`  to start running your database.
+You should see a [Ok] response.
+    - `sudo service mongodb stop` to stop running your database.

-3. Verify by connecting to the database server and running a diagnostic command: `mongo --eval 'db.runCommand({ connectionStatus: 1 })'`
-    This will output the current database version, the server address and port, and the output of the status command.
+4. Verify that you are connected to the database server with the diagnostic command: `mongo --eval 'db.runCommand({ connectionStatus: 1 })'` This will output the current database version, the server address and port, and the output of the status command.
 A value of `1` for the "ok" field in the response indicates that the server is working.

-4. To stop your MongoDB service from running, enter: `sudo service mongodb stop`

 > [!NOTE]
 > MongoDB has several default parameters, including storing data in /data/db and running on port 27017.
 Also, `mongod` is the daemon (host process for the database) and `mongo` is the command-line shell that connects to a specific instance of `mongod`.